 One of the postcards features a 1950s housewife who has discovered the joy of gardening.
 This might be the first time I’ve felt inspired by a postcard.

 All this time I’ve been gardening with both hands when I should have saved one hand for my drink.
-I’ve now adopted this method, and tending the veggie beds is more rewarding than ever.
+Tending the veggie beds is more rewarding than ever with this method.

 Arranging Postcards on Your Wreath

 Once you’ve built the wreath and received your postcards, pick your favorite cards and spend a few happy minutes arranging them on the wreath.

 You can go with a theme.
 Some of the cards are more travel related, while some are more about food and drinks.
 There’s even a Santa Claus for the holidays.

 For my wreath, I just picked my nine favorites, including a few solid color background postcards to add some pop.
 Don’t stress too much about narrowing down the cards.
 You can swap them out often so they will all make it to the front door at some point.

 Try to give the wreath a casual look, not too symmetrical.
 Pair a couple cards together, leave a few as singles, and angle them so they aren’t all straight or evenly spaced.

 Finally hang your wreath where you can enjoy it every day.
 This wreath is a good candidate for the front door if you have a covered porch for protection.